 The Cannondale Bad Boy is often placed in the Urban or Recreational categories.
 Although Cannondale may have had urban riding in mind (hopping curbs, dodging potholes and riding busy city streets) when the Bad Boy was designed, this bicycle can handle urban riding as well as any other style of riding where you need the features of a mountain bike combined with a road bike.

 For more serious riders, this bicycle can handle urban riding (as advertised) commuting, touring and long distance rides, comfortably but with much less effort than with a heavier mountain bike but can still handle paved, crushed stone, grass, or fairly rugged dirt bike trails and streets.

-Note: As of 3/7/2014 the 2014 Cannondale Bad Boy 9 is currently selling for $699 (new) at REI with Free In-Store Shipping.
-See 2014 Cannondale Bad Boy 9 for the latest availability, price and customer reviews or to order the Bad Boy online. *
+Note: The 2016 Cannondale Bad Boy 4 is currently selling for $699 (new) at REI with Free In-Store Shipping.
+See Cannondale Bad Boy for the latest availability, price and customer reviews or to order the Bad Boy online. *

 Cannondale bicycles must be delivered to an REI store.

 The Cannondale Bad Boy line has been around for years now but the components, pricing and model names and numbers have changed quite a bit over the years.

 For 2013, there are 3 models and the numbers are not sequential.
 The high-end model is the Bad Boy 1 followed by the Bad Boy 5 and finally the Bad Boy 9 (not just 1,2 and 3 like you would expect or like its sister the Cannondale Bad Girl).